openturns/openturns/python/doc/theory/reliability_sensitivity/sensitivity_sobol.rst

 for :math:`i=1,\ldots,n_X`.

-The total order Sobol' index :math:`S_i^T` quantifies the part of the variance of :math:`Y` that is due to the effect of :math:`X_i` and its interactions with all the other input variables.
+The total order Sobol' index :math:`S_i^T` measures the part of the variance of :math:`Y` explained by :math:`X_i` and its interactions with other input variables.
 It can also be viewed as the part of the variance of :math:`Y` that cannot be explained without :math:`X_i`.